 Nevertheless vs. nonetheless

-Nevertheless vs. nonetheless are indeed similar words, and are synonyms that can be used in similar contexts.
-It’s no mystery people confuse the two.
+Nevertheless and nevertheless are indeed similar words and are synonyms that can be used in similar contexts.
+It’s no mystery that people confuse the two.

-Both words both belong to the same part of speech; i.e, they’re compound adverbs that express contrast.
-There is a difference between them worth observing, however subtle it may be.
+Both words belong to the same part of speech: they are compound adverbs and express contrast.
+Nevertheless, there is a difference between them worth observing, however subtle it may be.
 Let’s take a closer look.

 - Nonetheless means ‘in contrast to‘ something that happened or was said.
-It’s similar to ‘conversely’.
+It’s similar in meaning to ‘conversely’.

 - Nevertheless means ‘in spite of’ what was mentioned, and is similar to ‘however’, or ‘even still’.